Podcast: Download

-Cognitive stimulation activities are a great way to defy this deterioration — helping you improve your attention, memory, and overall mental health.
+Cognitive stimulation activities provide a way to defy this deterioration — helping you improve your attention, memory, and overall mental health.

 In this article, we’ll take a brief look at cognitive processes.
 I’ll also show you 13 stimulating activities for cognitive development that will keep your brain fighting-fit, even as you age.